Redditor Firmly Opposes Wife’s Decision To Adopt A Cat Due To Their Childhood Trauma

 So, imagine OP’s surprise when their wife went to a pet store with her aunt and came back smitten by a cat.
 She fell head over heels for this furry feline and announced that they simply had to bring it home.
 OP, however, was not on board.

 Let’s not forget the added responsibility.
-Since OP mainly worked from home, it would undoubtedly fall on them.
+Since OP mainly works from home, it would undoubtedly fall on them.
 It wasn’t fair for their wife to arrive home cat-struck and expect them to make this significant life change on the spot.
 They just weren’t ready for that kind of commitment.

 Was OP the AH for putting their foot down and saying no to a new cat?